dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 This will create an encrypted cookie and add it to the current response.
 The `AuthenticationScheme` specified during [configuration](xref:security/authentication/cookie#security-authentication-cookie-middleware-configuring) must also be used when calling `SignInAsync`.

-Under the covers, the encryption used is ASP.NET's [Data Protection](xref:security/data-protection/using-data-protection#security-data-protection-getting-started) system.
+Under the covers, the encryption used is ASP.NET Core's [Data Protection](xref:security/data-protection/using-data-protection#security-data-protection-getting-started) system.
 If you are hosting on multiple machines, load balancing, or using a web farm, then you will need to [configure data protection](xref:security/data-protection/configuration/overview#data-protection-configuring) to use the same key ring and application identifier.

 ## Signing out